How Much Does Your Life Cost?

 I’ve seen people reclaim $1,000 per month in their budget just by moving out of an exorbitantly priced apartment and transferring their lease to something they can actually afford.

-That’s one approach – the other approach is negotiating a job, promotion or side hustle that pays an extra $1,000 per month.
+That’s one approach – the other approach is negotiating a job, promotion or side hustle that pays an extra $1,000 per month in take-home pay.
 Net same effect!
 Bonus points for combining both approaches.

 Because ultimately, I’m sure we’d all much rather have that money back to spend on something better: whether that be investing, traveling more often, an expensive hobby, tastier food… the list is endless.